 They have cake doughnuts, brioche doughnuts, and vegan doughnuts in classic flavours like chocolate glaze and more experimental flavours like Earl Grey tea.
 I always get the mango passion fruit.

 Getting there: 1396 Main Street, Squamish.
-From Highway 99, turn right on Cleveland and follow it for a few blocks to the intersection with Main Street.
+From Highway 99, turn left on Cleveland and follow it for a few blocks to the intersection with Main Street.
 Click here for Google Maps driving directions.

 Zephyr Cafe